Price checking your grain market strategies

 Old Crop Strategies

-A second rule of thumb is to have all stored grain sold by July 1st.
+Once pricing targets are set, the next step is to consider when grain needs to be moved.
+Ideally, no grain should be held in storage after July 1.
 The main reason is based on supply and demand.
-Demand for grain during planting season is typically at its highest as limited supply remains available.
-Once July is reached, the market environment begins to look towards fall harvest for its supply needs.
+Once July is reached, the market environment begins to look towards the fall harvest for its supply needs.
 A new crop means an ample supply of bushels and prices usually are lower with that in mind.

 That doesn’t mean that all good pricing opportunities are gone during this period.
 However, before you decide to hold grain into a summer market environment, you need to read the pricing signals.

-Basis is the difference between futures and cash prices, based on a specific delivery month.
-Basis is derived from costs your local grain elevator will pay to ship, storage, manage purchased grain, as well as local supply and demand factors.
+Basis is your next pricing signal.
+Basis is the difference between futures and cash prices.
+It is based on a specific delivery month and derived from the costs your local grain elevator pays to ship, storage, manage purchased grain.
 This means that basis can be different from one elevator to another.
-Often depicted as a negative value, basis is another pricing signal to watch.
-Basis is often shown in an equation:
+Often depicted as a negative value, basis is often shown in an equation:

 Basis = Cash Price – Futures Price

-Let’s look at an example of 2022 corn prices during late months at a local grain elevator:
+Let’s look at an example of carrying charges and basis at a local grain elevator:

 Month Futures Basis Cash